jordirocha/MyMovieList/README.md

 Application on you'll be able to add your watched movies in a list.</br>
 Live demo <a href="https://mymovielistapp-nodejs.herokuapp.com/" target="_blank"><strong>here</strong></a>.

+## Features
+- listing movies from movie api
+- searching movies by title
+- on searching movies will be displayed
+- add movies to your favorite list
+- delete movies from your list
+- counter total movies

 ## Project Directories
     ├── package.json
     ├── package-lock.json